-Parameters estimated independently are identified for the major shark species in the Gulf of Alaska or North Pacific where data are lacking (Table 18, estimates are not available for BSAI stocks and thus GOA values are used as a proxy).
+Parameters estimated independently are identified for the major shark species in the Gulf of Alaska or North Pacific where data are lacking (Table 12).
 Data gaps are identified where data are not available (NA).
-An estimate of the natural mortality rate (M = 0.097) is derived for spiny dogfish in the Gulf of Alaska (Tribuzio and Kruse, in review b).
+An estimate of the natural mortality rate (M = 0.097) is derived for spiny dogfish in the Gulf of Alaska (Tribuzio and Kruse, in review).
 The value of M (0.097) for the Gulf of Alaska is comparable to the previously published estimate of M from British Columbia spiny dogfish of 0.094 (Wood et al. 1979).
 A range of natural mortality estimates is derived for salmon shark in the central Gulf of Alaska (Goldman, 2002).
 A natural mortality estimate is not available for Pacific sleeper sharks.
 Maximum reported age for central Gulf of Alaska salmon shark is 30 years (Goldman and Musick 2006).
 Maximum age of spiny dogfish in the eastern North Pacific is between 80 and 100 years (Beamish and McFarlane 1985, McFarlane and Beamish 1987).
 Age at first recruitment to a commercial fishery would be 5 years old for central Gulf of Alaska salmon sharks (Goldman, 2002).
-Maximum age and age of first recruitment are not available for spiny dogfish or Pacific sleeper shark, however, Tribuzio and Kruse (in review a) report the youngest encountered dogfish in fishery dependent sampling was 8 years old.
+Maximum age and age of first recruitment are not available for spiny dogfish or Pacific sleeper shark, however, Tribuzio and Kruse (in press) report the youngest encountered dogfish in fishery dependent sampling was 8 years old.
 Ages are not currently available for Pacific sleeper shark as this species appears to be very difficult to age.